edvineshagh/LaunchSitecoreTrafficGen/README.md

 ## Copy rights ##
 <div style="background-color:#eee; font-style:italic">
-<p>The photo images are obtained from two sources, include:
+<p>The photo images are obtained from two sources,  which include:
 <ol><li><a href="randomuser.me/photos">randomuser.me/photos</a><br>
 These images are made available under <a href="http://creativecommons.org/licenses/by-nc-sa/2.0/deed.en">Creative Commons rights</a>.</li>
 <li><a href="http://vis-www.cs.umass.edu/lfw/">Labeled faces in the wild</a></a><br>